vanillawc/.github/README.md

 **DO**

 - Prefix your WC repos with `wc-`
-- Encapsulate your code WCs wherever possible.
+- Encapsulate your code WCs wherever possible
 - Build your components for maximum reuse
 - Support Accessibility wherever possible
 - Choose copyleft-friendly licenses<sup>1</sup>
 - Feel inclined to share your ideas, this is a space for exploration
 - Share in whatever capacity you are able, code isn't the only way to contribute
+- Make sure to read [Web Component Best Practices][]
 - Have fun
-- Make sure to read [Web Component Best Practices](https://developers.google.com/web/fundamentals/web-components/best-practices)

-*<sup>1</sup> Specifically, this is referring to Open Source licenses with special patent clauses.
-No proprietary/copyright content.*
+*<sup>1</sup> Specifically, avoid Open Source licenses with special patent clauses.
+No proprietary/copyright content.
+When in doubt, use MIT.*

 ## Resources

+- [WebComponents.org][] - Community resource for finding and learning about Web Components.
-- [Web Components The Right Way][] - Awesome list of Web Component resources
+- [Web Components The Right Way][] - Awesome list of Web Component resources.
 - [open-wc][] - Set of defaults and recommendations to get started writing Web Components, anything from linting, testing, building, automating and demoing.